Viral 'Kia Challenge' targeting Kia, Hyundai drivers in Central Texas

 "We see them at least once, twice a week.
 So it is becoming a major problem," said Andrew West, a service advisor for Tech One Auto.

-Andrew West with Tech One Auto said it's stemming from a social media trend called the "Kia Challenge".
+West told KVUE it's stemming from a social media trend called the "Kia Challenge."
 Thieves are breaking into the steering column and starting up certain Kia and Hyundai models in a matter of minutes.

-"Without an immobilizer, anything that resembles a key can be used to start the vehicle," said West.
+"Without an immobilizer, anything that resembles a key can be used to start the vehicle," West said.

 Cars like Kias are very popular, and that popularity also makes them a target.